 He and the Hobbit stepped aside as the great horse turned himself to the doors, and both bowed to the Queen as she left the stables and headed for the gates, apparently unnoted by the rest of those who filled the first circle at this hour.
 Two horsemen had been headed for the stables, but turned their steeds as she approached, spoke to her, then one turned again to the stables and came riding rapidly toward the stable master.

-Elladan of Rivendell asked quietly, "Did the King send down ought for my brother and myself?" and at the master’s nod he stayed still while the man disappeared back inside, bringing out two sets of saddlebags and two filled waterskins.
+Elladan of Rivendell asked quietly, "Did the King send down aught for my brother and myself?" and at the master's nod he stayed still while the man disappeared back inside, bringing out two sets of saddlebags and two filled waterskins.
 The Elf nodded his thanks as they were handed up to him, and gave a surprisingly graceful bow from horseback.
 He spoke to Faramir.
 "Thank the King for us, please, and let him know we will follow our sister."
-And with a second graceful bow he turned his horse, the bundles over his arms, and rode to where his brother waited.
+With a second graceful bow he turned his horse, the bundles over his arms, and rode to where his brother waited.
 Neither the Queen nor the grey horse she rode was now in sight.
-The two Elves went back the way they’d come, and could be seen trotting swiftly toward the great gates of the city.
+The two Elves went back the way they'd come, and could be seen trotting swiftly toward the great gates of the city.